aiswarya-95/CryptoZombie-Notes/SolidityNotes-Part2.md

     ```
 ## Chapter 7
 #### Function visibility
 In Solidity, you can control who has access to the functions and state variables in your contract and how they interact with them.
-This concept is known as visibility.
+This concept is known as **visibility**.
 It is also used to ensure that when functions are specified, their level of accessibility, including
 -   public
 -   external
 -   internal